azam-akram/spring-boot-kafka-producer-consumer/README.md

 # spring-boot-kafka-producer-consumer

-This little project demonstrate the easiest and simplest way to create kafka producer and consumer and dockerizing it.
+This little project demonstrate the easier and simpler way to create kafka producer and consumer and dockerizing it.
 The Producer sends a message to Kafka topic and the consumer consumes that message.

 ### Frameworks